This file portion of www.watertownhistory.org website

 The flag on the city hall was placed at half mast today out of respect to his memory.

-Dog's Obituary
+Fido's Obituary

-It is not often that a newspaper chronicles the death of a dog, but as ex-Postmaster J T. Moak's dog Fido was known to nearly every man, woman and child in Watertown, and to a large number of people outside the city as well, a notice of his death will not be considered out of place.
+It is not often that a newspaper chronicles the death of a dog, but as ex-Postmaster J. T. Moak's dog Fido was known to nearly every man, woman and child in Watertown, and to a large number of people outside the city as well, a notice of his death will not be considered out of place.

 Last Tuesday night he entered his last sleep, the cause of his death being rheumatism and old age.
 For years he made daily rounds of the city with the mail carriers, and his friendly greeting was greatly enjoyed, especially by the juveniles of the city.

-Cross reference:
+Cross references:

 William Voss accepted a clerkship in the store of J. T. Moak and when the latter received the appointment of postmaster, Mr. Voss became his deputy.